How we do business

 a) In accordance with paragraph 3.2(f) of the Code, the BBC has published here a release policy setting out the approach it will take to requests for consent to exploit the programme commercially on television and video-on-demand services in the UK during the BBC’s licence period.

-b) The BBC will publish a release policy setting out the general approach it will take to requests for consent to exploit the clips and extracts of the programme commercially on television and online services in the UK during the BBC’s licence period.
+b) The BBC has published here a release policy setting out the general approach it will take to requests for consent to exploit the clips and extracts of the programme commercially on television and online services in the UK during the BBC’s licence period.

-c) The BBC will publish the principles and guidelines its adopts from time to time when considering requests for consent to use the programme brand in connection with commercial websites, apps, and social media activity in or accessible from the UK, as referred to in section 4.3(2) below.
+c) The BBC has published here the principles and guidelines its adopts from time to time when considering requests for consent to use the programme brand in connection with commercial websites, apps, and social media activity in or accessible from the UK, as referred to in section 4.3(2) below.

 4. The BBC’s standard contract

-The BBC has published here its standard form of agreement to be used for commissioning individual independent producers in accordance with the Code of practice and this framework.
-If Pact believes that the BBC’s standard form of agreement contains any terms which are inconsistent with the provisions of this framework or the BBC Code of practice, Pact shall be entitled to raise such complaint with the BBC’s Controller of Rights, Legal & Business Affairs who shall discuss and agree with Pact any amendment to the BBC’s standard agreement template that may be necessary to ensure consistency.
+The BBC has published here its standard form of agreement to be used for commissioning individual independent producers in accordance with the Code of Practice and this Framework.
+If Pact believes that the BBC’s standard form of agreement contains any terms which are inconsistent with the provisions of this Framework or the BBC Code of Practice, Pact shall be entitled to raise such complaint with the BBC’s Head of Commercial, Rights & Business Affairs who shall discuss and agree with Pact any amendment to the BBC’s standard agreement template that may be necessary to ensure consistency.
 Prior to making any substantive changes to the standard form agreement to be used for commissioning individual independent producers, the BBC will consult with Pact and will give good faith consideration to any comments raised by Pact to any proposed changes.
-For the avoidance of doubt, any change to the standard form of agreement which amounts to a change to the terms contained in the framework can only be made with the agreement of Pact.
+For the avoidance of doubt, any change to the standard form of agreement which amounts to a change to the terms contained in the Framework can only be made with the agreement of Pact.

 1. BBC licence period

-The standard licence term granted to the BBC is 5 years from acceptance of full delivery of the programme, subject to any standard post-licence provisions set out in the standard form of agreement referred to above (which at the date of signature of this framework is General term 26), and any agreed extensions.
+The standard licence term granted to the BBC is 5 years from acceptance of full delivery of the programme, subject to any standard post-licence provisions set out in the standard form of agreement referred to above (which at the date of signature of this Framework is General Term 26), and any agreed extensions or reduction pursuant to paragraph 6(a)(iii) and (iv).

 2. The BBC’s public service on-demand offer

-In exercising its public service rights, the BBC shall be entitled for the period from 7 days prior to the first linear broadcast of the Programme (‘the Preview’) and up to 30 days following the broadcast to use the Programme in any online, interactive television or other new media services forming part of the BBC Public Services in whatever format now known or invented in the future, which includes for the avoidance of doubt the right to:
+In exercising its public service rights, the BBC shall be entitled for the period from 7 days prior to the first linear broadcast of the Programme (‘the Preview’) and the initial IPlayer window to use the Programme in any online, interactive television or other new media services forming part of the BBC Public Services in whatever format now known or invented in the future, which includes for the avoidance of doubt the right to:

 a) temporarily download (the transfer and storage of a discrete data file) the Programme (or part thereof) by any wire or wireless means including but not limited to the internet and to permit temporary access thereto, viewing thereof and temporary storage of copies of the Programme so downloaded; and/or